Understanding the New Zealand Education System | Study With New Zealand

 If English is your second language, New Zealand has lots of options to help you improve your ability to read, write, speak and listen in English.

 English language schools offer flexible courses all year round.
-Universities and ITPs run pathway programmes to help students meet the English language requirements of their courses.
+Universities, ITPs and PTEs run pathway programmes to help students meet the English language requirements of their courses.

 Foundation programmes provide a pathway between secondary school and tertiary study.
 They can help you improve your English to prepare you for bachelor’s degree study.